mrkcass/mechanizedAI/readme.md

 a reasonable amount of time.
 Somax uses 4 Myraid 2 compute engines like the one's found in the neural compute sticks.
 Each deleivers 100 GFLOPS of computation for 1 watt of power used.
-To give some scale, one Myriad 2 connected to a raspberry 3 increases it's computational power by 9x (https://movidius.github.io/blog/ncs-rpi3-mobilenets/).
+To give some scale, one Myriad 2 connected to a raspberry 3 increases it's computational power by 9x (movidius.github.io/blog/ncs-rpi3-mobilenets).
-So when the wind is blowing at our back, somax should be able to process 36x a more inferences in the same amount of time when compared to a raspberry pi 3.
+So when the wind is blowing at our back, Somax should be able to process 36x more inferences in the same amount of time when compared to a raspberry pi 3.
+And for a bit more scale with respect spefically to inference, Somax will have that same ability as a Skylake Intel I7-6700k 4.2 GHz quad core desktop processor.

 Mechanized AI will offer an end to end solution to address training and inference.
 The AI mech will infer, capture, and interact.
 When ready to train, the mech will